9track/FlashFloppy-wiki/Operating-Modes.md

 Within the subfolder find the AUTOBOOT.HFE file for your platform, and use the HXCSDFE.CFG file in the same subfolder if present, else use the generic file from the Autoboot-mode subfolder.
-These files must be placed in the root (or FF/ folder) of your USB drive.
+These files must be placed in the root of your USB drive.

 The Gotek buttons cycle between the assigned slots in the config file.
 To reassign slots boot the file selector: this is immediately